home | casting | trips | reports | seattle | conservation | gallery

 Puget Sound Beaches (The Salish Sea)

-Sea-runs are finishing up spawning and putting on weight by eating salmon smolt and other saltwater food forms.
 Keep on the move and get to know your favorite beach again.
 A depression in the sand or cobble, could hold a cutthroat with the passing tide.
 Food for sea-run cutthroat is drifting in the current, or swimming with it.
 Vary your retrieve and presentations to imitate different food forms.
 Good luck!
 Email us for more information on finding the best tides to fish in Puget Sound.
-Fly fishing near seattle is demanding at times, so stop by our weekly casting clinics to dial in your double haul.
+Fly fishing near seattle is demanding at times, so we offer casting clinics to dial in your double haul.

 Yakima River Fly Fishing